 Sydney Water Restrictions.
 What You Need To Know

 In December 2019, NSW is facing a particularly bad period of drought.
-This is expected to continue to worse in coming months as temperatures increase and rainfall continues to be an issue.
+This is expected to continue to worse in the coming months as temperatures increase and rainfall continues to be an issue.
 Total water storage across Greater Sydney is currently at around 44.5%.
 While the extended sunny days and warm temperatures may seem like a gift, in truth the region is also experiencing one of the most severe droughts on record.
 Two years on and the drought in rural New South Wales and Greater Sydney shows no sign of slowing down.
 In order to control the situation, there are now water restrictions in place across all Sydney suburbs.

 Level 2 Water Restrictions Now Apply in Sydney and Illawarra and Blue Mountains

-Level 2 Water Restrictions are designed to help minimise the use of water for activities that are deemed as non-essential.
-Water restrictions apply to a number of activities, however the most common ones that you need to be aware of are watering lawns and gardens, outdoor use of hoses on concrete or hard surfaces as well as activities like washing your cash or filling up swimming pools or water features.
+Level 2 Water Restrictions are designed to help minimise the use of water for activities that are deemed non-essential.
+Water restrictions apply to a number of activities, however, the most common ones that you need to be aware of are watering lawns and gardens, outdoor use of hoses on concrete or hard surfaces as well as activities like washing your cash or filling up swimming pools or water features.

 What type of usage do water restrictions apply to?